PierreSenellart/provsql/doc/TODO/bounded-treewidth-data.md

 quickly becomes a limiting factor".

 **Reuse map** (for Route A).
-As-is or with a thin adapter: min-fill elimination and the `Graph` mutating ops -- but `Graph`'s only constructor takes a `BooleanCircuit` (`src/Graph.h:48`), so a builder over a relational instance's Gaifman graph is needed (Route C added one for node/edge sets); the `TreeDecomposition` bag-tree representation and PACE reader;
+As-is or with a thin adapter: min-fill elimination and the `Graph` mutating ops -- Route C added a node/edge-set builder (`src/Graph.h`), but a builder over a relational instance's Gaifman graph is still needed; the
+`TreeDecomposition` bag-tree representation and PACE reader;
 `dDNNFTreeDecompositionBuilder` and the probability path (consume a bounded-treewidth `BooleanCircuit` unchanged).
 Genuinely new: a finite-alphabet